Inherent Vice

 The inciting incident occurs at 19 minutes when Shasta vanishes after their meeting, and Mickey Wolfmann also disappears.
 Doc realizes something sinister is happening and he's been pulled into a dangerous conspiracy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Doc actively commits to investigating the Golden Fang conspiracy after discovering connections between missing persons, heroin smuggling, and a mysterious dental syndicate, crossing into a paranoid labyrinth., moving from reaction to action.
+This illustrates the protagonist's commitment to Doc actively commits to investigating the Golden Fang conspiracy after discovering connections between missing persons, heroin smuggling, and a mysterious dental syndicate, crossing into a paranoid labyrinth., moving from reaction to action.

 At 75 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Doc discovers Mickey Wolfmann alive in a mental institution, seemingly brainwashed.
 The conspiracy is real and deeper than imagined - false defeat as the Golden Fang's power becomes terrifyingly clear., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 112 minutes (75% through) represents the emotional nadir.
 Here, Bigfoot raids Doc's office, destroying his stash and ransacking his sanctuary.
-The old world is truly dead - both the case and the hippie lifestyle Doc represents are being systematically destroyed by the establishment., indicates the protagonist at their lowest point.
+The old world is truly dead - both the case and the hippie lifestyle Doc represents are being systematically destroyed by the establishment., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 119 minutes initiates the final act resolution at 80% of the runtime.
 Doc receives information about Shasta's location aboard the Golden Fang ship.
 Despite everything, he chooses to act - not because he can win or change anything, but because he must try.
 A choice for connection over cynicism., demonstrating the transformation achieved throughout the journey.